 How are they different though?

-Flutter’s tools target not only web and mobile, but desktop and embedded as well.
+Flutter supports building apps for iOS, Android, Web, Windows, macOS, Linux, and embedded platforms using the same codebase.
+It also integrates with Infotainment systems (e.g., Toyota) and other edge devices via Flutter Embedded.
 It is useful when an app is designed to be comfortably accessible from literally any device: phone, tablet, laptop, or a vehicle infotainment system screen.

 Former JavaScript developers (web front-end or backend, for example) report that it is easier to learn React Native.
 No wonder!
 Flutter requires the knowledge of Dart.